-When converting from layer 3 to another network type there are 3 possible configurations to choose from: hybrid mode, bonded layer two, or layer 2 with a broken network bond.
+When converting from Layer 3 to another network type there are 3 possible configurations to choose from: hybrid mode, bonded Layer 2, or Layer 2 with a broken network bond.

-In hybrid mode only one network interface is removed from bond and placed in layer two mode.
+In hybrid mode only one network interface is removed from bond and placed in Layer 2 mode.
 VLANs can then be attached to this interface for Layer 2 connectivity.
-This preserves layer 3 connectivity to the server via bond0, so it can be accessed via the public IP.
+This preserves Layer 3 connectivity to the server via bond0, so it can be accessed via the public IP.

 Bonded Layer 2 converts the bonded network interface to pure Layer 2 mode.
 This means all access to the public internet is lost, and the host can only be reached by the Serial Over SSH (SOS) console.
 In this configuration the network bond is intact, so only one network interface will be available for attaching VLANs.

-Layer two with a broken bond is similar to the bonded Layer 2 configuration, except the network bond is also dismantled, thus, providing two network interfaces available for VLANs.
+Layer 2 with a broken bond is similar to the bonded Layer 2 configuration, except the network bond is also dismantled, thus, providing two network interfaces available for VLANs.

 Note: both pure Layer 2 networking configurations will permanently remove the server's IP management IP addresses.
 If the server is later converted back to Layer 3, new IP addresses will be assigned.